finite-loop/finiteloop/src/pages/way/way.md

 templateKey: way
 path: /way
 title: The Way
-header: >-
-  The Way – We understand what makes or breaks projects.
+header: "The Way – We understand what makes or breaks projects.
 Our principles are designed around simple processes, merged roles, and quality delivery.
 We optimise and simplify every step.
 Our working methods are organised in five spaces.
-It is cyclic, non-linear, interconnected, and progressive.
+It is cyclic, non-linear, interconnected, progressive, and based on the foundations of universal Indic value systems. "
-footer:
+footer: null
 main:
   desc: ./sections/main.md
   image: /img/khyateh_final_CMYK-02.jpg